reinhardt021/firefly-app/README.md

     - [x] menu: save to md // default
     - [x] menu: email text

-- [ ] textarea: have dotted lines dissappear when typing
+- [x] textarea: have dotted lines dissappear when typing
-- [ ] textarea: have dotted lines dissappear after few secs
-- [ ] menu: dissappear when typing
+- [x] menu: dissappear when typing
-- [ ] menu: dissappear after few secs

-- [ ] textarea: get blinking cursor // maybe React
-- [ ] textarea: cursor always @ end of sentence when typing
-- [ ] textarea: resize one side at a time
 - [ ] textarea: can drag and move from border

-- [ ] backend: Rails API
-- [ ] backend: user profile
-- [ ] backend: save note automatically

 - [ ]